16pj/Expenseapp/updates.md

 3. Reset which deletes old tables (if existing) and creates new tables (with default values)

-appearance has the core functionalities appearance needs merging with test1 and test2
+appearance has the core functionalities appearance is merged with testlist1 and testlist2 appearance needs bug fixing and additional features appearance beta version is ready.